moatasim-KT/mql-pipeline-dashboard/README.md

 - Reduce the number of selected deal owners for large datasets
 - Consider data aggregation for very large files

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to:

-1. Fork the repository
-2. Create a feature branch
-3. Add your improvements
-4. Submit a pull request

 ### Development Guidelines

 - Follow existing code style and structure